Deepak-995/EV-Speed-Control-STM32/README.md

 - USB-UART converter (for debugging via serial)
 - Suitable sensors for each parameter considered

-For more on components used check out [COMPONENTS-LIST](./Documentation/IFP Components List.docx)
+For more on components used check out [Components List](./Documentation/IFP%20Components%20List.docx)

 ### Build & Flash